For over 110 years we have supported museums and galleries, and helped them to buy and display great works of art for everyone to enjoy.

 We help museums and galleries in a number of ways:

 - Providing museums and curators with funding for: acquisitions; training and development; and the display of art through tours and exhibitions.

-- Running public appeals when a particular work of art is under threat; for example, we recently led a successful appeal with the National Portrait Gallery to save Van Dyck's final self-portrait for the nation.
-In recent years we have run several major appeals, raising £20m to save works of art or collections.
+- Running public appeals when a particular work of art is under threat; for example, in 2014 we ran a successful campaign to save one of the most important industrial archives in the world, the Wedgwood Collection, which documents the evolution of ceramics design over 250 years.
+Recently we also led a successful appeal with the National Portrait Gallery to save Van Dyck's final self-portrait for the nation.
+In recent years we have run several major appeals, raising £45m to save works of art or collections.